Temperature transformation recovering the compressible law of the wall for turbulent channel flow: Compressible law of the wall for temperature

-\begin{itemize} \item \,\, \textbf{Mixing length model} \end{itemize} The above analysis indicate that the desired mixing length model in our transformations should satisfy the following two requirements: (1) it follows \(l_m \approx {\kappa \, y}\) in the viscous sublayer, and (2) it is capable of modeling the Reynolds stress \(\bar\rho \widetilde{u^{\prime\prime}v^{\prime\prime}}\) in the overlap layer.
-Both \(T^+_{VD}\) and \(T^+_{SL}\) given in Eqs.~\eqref{eq:VD_Tplus} and \eqref{eq:SL_Tplus} naturally transition from the log-law in the overlap layer to the linear law in the viscous sublayer.
+The above analysis indicate that the desired mixing length model in our transformations should meet two requirements: (1) it follows \(l_m \approx {\kappa \, y}\) in the viscous sublayer, and (2) it is capable of modeling the Reynolds stress \(\bar\rho \widetilde{u^{\prime\prime}v^{\prime\prime}}\) in the overlap layer.
 Various mixing length models have been developed in the literature.
-In principle, any suitable model can be applied.
-In the following, we introduce three representative models that can be applied to illustrate different characteristics of the transformation.
+In the following, we introduce three representative models that illustrate different characteristics of the transformation.

 The first model is the most widely utilized linear formulation based on Prandtl's hypothesis of linear variation of mixing length: